-Appendix 2: DIA Levels and Content.
+APPENDIX 2: DIA Levels and Content

-DIA Level A Drainage Statement should typically include the following 1 2 3 V 1 A description of the existing drainage characteristics of the site including general/ surrounding topography, the existence of any public sewers in the area.
-V 2 A concept drawing of the proposed development including proposed/ anticipated drainage arrangements; identification of likely permeable and impermeable (hardstanding) areas (including a summary of area sizes).
+Table T. Drainage Statement DIA Level A Drainage Statement should typically include the follow A Drainage Statement should typically include the following 1 2 3 $\checkmark$ 1 A description of the existing drainage characteristics of the site including general/ surrounding topography, the existence of any public sewers in the area. $\checkmark$ 2 A concept drawing of the proposed development including proposed/ anticipated drainage arrangements; identification of likely permeable and impermeable (hardstanding) areas (including a summary of area sizes).

-Table: Drainage Statement
+Table 1: Drainage Statement

-Table: Full DIA
+Table 2: FULL DIA

-DIA Level A DIA is required to meet the following basic requirements and any additional site specific requirements specified by DGC.
-Requirements may include: 1 2 3 V V V 1 A description of the existing drainage characteristics of the site including general/ surrounding topography, the existence of any public sewers in the area.
-V V V 2 A concept drawing of the proposed development including proposed/ anticipated drainage arrangements; identification of likely permeable and impermeable (hardstanding) areas (including a summary of area sizes). ٧ ٧ 3 An examination of the current and historical drainage rights.
-V V 4 An outline drawing of how the drainage design provides SuDS techniques in accordance with recognised design manuals. ٧ ٧ 5 Waste water drainage proposals.
-V V 6 If connection to a public sewer is proposed then agreement letter from Scottish Water should be provided.
-V V 7 If no public sewer is available in the settlement then evidence of compliance with SEPA's Policy and Supporting Guidance on the Provision of Waste Water Drainage in Settlements (Appendix 5, Document 17).
-V ٧ 8 Subsoil porosity tests at the location of any intended infiltration device and the proximity of the seasonally highest water table. ٧ ٧ 9 The soil classification of the site.
-V V 10 If any discharge is to be made to a body of water then the intended rate of discharge, the point of discharge and the outfall structure proposals should be provided.
-V V 11 Calculations comparing pre- and post development runoff rates for a range of storm events (e.g. 1:2, 1:30, 1:100 and 1:200 return periods) if applicable.
-There should be an additional allowance for the potential impacts of climate change in accordance with UKCP09 or more recent climate projections for the UK. ٧ ٧ 12 Demonstration that post development peak run-off volumes do not exceed that for pre-development for the range of return periods i.e. that the pre-development drainage situation is improved or at least mimicked. ٧ ٧ 13 Demonstration that the drainage solution selected will ensure that properties on and off the proposed site are not at risk of flooding from the appropriate rainfall return period, i.e. up to 0.5% AEP (or 1:200 annual return period). ٧ ٧ 14 Details of the accountable body responsible for vesting and maintenance for individual aspects of the drainage proposals and confirmation in writing that these bodies will vest/adopt the system. ٧ ٧ 15 Waste water drainage proposals and confirmation in writing that they will vest in Scottish Water (if applicable). ٧ ٧ 16 Confirmation of measures to be employed to manage surface water runoff during the construction phase. ٧ ٧ 17 Conclusion about whether further drainage investigation or a Flood Risk Assessment is required V 18 Topographical survey of the site and adjoining land if available.
+DIA Level A DIA is required to meet the following basic requirements and any additional site-specific requirements specified by DGC.
+Requirements may include: 1 2 3 V 1 1 A description of the existing drainage characteristics of the site including general/ surrounding topography, the existence of any public sewers in the area.
+V V anticipated drainage arranger A concept drawing of the proposed development including proposed/ anticipated drainage arrangements; identification of likely permeable and impermeable (hardstanding) areas (including a summary of area sizes).
+3 An examination of the current and historical drainage rights. $\checkmark$ $\checkmark$ 4 An outline drawing of how the drainage design provides SuDS techniques in accordance with recognised design manuals. $\checkmark$ 5 Waste water drainage proposals. $\checkmark$ 6 If connection to a public sewer is proposed then agreement letter from Scottish Water should be provided.
+V V 7 If no public sewer is available in the settlement then evidence of compliance with SEPA's Policy and Supporting Guidance on the Provision of Waste Water Drainage in Settlements (Appendix 5, Document 17). $\checkmark$ $\checkmark$ 8 Subsoil porosity tests at the location of any intended infiltration device and the proximity of the seasonally highest water table. $\checkmark$ 9 The soil classification of the site.
+1 10 If any discharge is to be made to a body of water then the intended rate of discharge, the point of discharge and the outfall structure proposals should be provided. $\checkmark$ 11 Calculations comparing pre- and post development runoff rates for a range of storm events (e.g. 1:2, 1:30, 1:100 and 1:200 return periods) if applicable.
+There should be an additional allowance for the potential impacts of climate change in accordance with UKCP09 or more recent climate projections for the UK.
+V V 12 Demonstration that post development peak run-off volumes do not exceed that for pre-development for the range of return periods i.e. that the pre-development drainage situation is improved or at least mimicked. $\checkmark$ 13 Demonstration that the drainage solution selected will ensure that properties on and off the proposed site are not at risk of flooding from the appropriate rainfall return period, i.e. up to 0.5% AEP (or 1:200 annual return period).
+14 Details of the accountable body responsible for vesting and maintenance for individual aspects of the drainage proposals and confirmation in writing that these bodies will vest/adopt the system.
+15 Waste water drainage proposals and confirmation in writing that they will vest in Scottish Water (if applicable).
+16 Confirmation of measures to be employed to manage surface water runoff during the construction phase.
+17 Conclusion about whether further drainage investigation or a Flood Risk Assessment is required.
+18 Topographical survey of the site and adjoining land if available.

-Appendix 3: DIA Certification
+APPENDIX 3: DIA Certification